 Residential flooring, bathrooms, and decorative wall tiles.

-Unglazed Porcelain Tile – Homogeneous tile
+Unglazed Porcelain Tile – Homogeneous Tile

 Unglazed porcelain tile is also called homogeneous tile or full-body tile, its surface is without glaze.
 These tiles are generally more durable and have a consistent color throughout, which is perfect for high-traffic and slip-resistant areas.